How much internet speed do you need? That depends on how you plan on using your internet connection.

 How do I find the fastest internet in Seattle?

 Currently, the fastest internet available in Seattle is 1200 Mbps.
-Providers that offer speeds up to 1200 Mbps include XFINITY from Comcast and Ziply Fiber.
+Providers that offer speeds up to 1200 Mbps include Xfinity and CenturyLink Fiber Gigabit.

 Should I bundle TV or phone service in Seattle?

-Several internet providers in Seattle also offer the opportunity to bundle services with television and phone services to help customers save money. offer bundled services with triple and double play deals.
+Several internet providers in Seattle also offer the opportunity to bundle services with television and phone services to help customers save money.
+Viasat Internet, HughesNet, and Washington Broadband offer bundled services with triple and double play deals.
 These providers also offer standalone internet plans if you’re not looking for a bundle.

 How can I compare the major internet providers in Seattle?